upsun/bigfoot-multiapp-example/README.md

    [Register for a 30 day free trial with Upsun](https://auth.api.upsun.com/register).
 When you have completed signup, select the **Create from scratch** project option.
 Give you project a name, and select a region where you would like it to be deployed.
 As for the *Production environment* option, make sure to match it to this repository's settings, or to what you have updated the default branch to locally.

-1. Install the Symfony CLI
+1. Install the Upsun CLI

-   Follow the instructions to [install the Symfony CLI](https://symfony.com/download) for your operating system.
+   Follow the instructions to [install the Upsun CLI](https://docs.upsun.com/administration/cli.html) for your operating system.
-   You can verify the installation by logging in (`symfony login`) and listing your projects (`symfony project:list`).
+   You can verify the installation by logging in (`upsun login`) and listing your projects (`upsun project:list`).

 1. Set the project remote

-   Find your `PROJECT_ID` by running the command `symfony project:list`
+   Find your `PROJECT_ID` by running the command `upsun project:list`

    ```bash
    +---------------+------------------------------------+------------------+---------------------------------+